 See Related: Things to Do in Ojai, California

 4. Bass Lake

 Bass Lake is the ideal destination for anyone traveling to Yosemite National Park since it’s just a few miles away from the park.
-Bass Lake is surrounded by hundreds of vacation homes, many with direct access to the lake by personal docks.
-Bass Lake is home to just 600 people year-round, but hundreds of visitors come to the area each year for watersports and skiing.
+Hundreds of vacation homes surround Bass Lake, many with direct access to the lake by personal docks.
+Bass Lake is home to just 600 people year-round, but hundreds of visitors come each year for watersports and skiing.

-One of the cool features of the lake is that it possesses several inlets with shallow water and docks where you can store your jet skis, boat rentals, kayaks, and stand-up paddleboards.
+One of the lake’s cool features is its several inlets with shallow water and docks where you can store your jet skis, boat rentals, kayaks, and stand-up paddleboards.
 Paddle around the inlet on a bright sunny summer day or go jet skiing out onto the main thoroughfare for an exciting and fast-paced circuit through one of the best lakes in California.

 Bass Lake is one of the best California lakes for traveling with children who are just old enough to enjoy basic water sports, hiking, and outdoor activities.
 The environment is relaxed, remote, and beautiful, and it’s a perfect destination for a young family who wants some outdoor fun in the summer.